Change text size: A A A Change contrast: Normal Dark Light

 Connecting faith with everyday, real-life issues for young people

 Views expressed are the authors' own.
-Hypertext links to other websites are for the convenience of users only and do not constitute any endorsement or authorisation by ROOTS for Churches Ltd.
+Hypertext links to other websites are for the convenience of users only and do not constitute any endorsement or authorisation by Roots for Churches Ltd.

 ROOTS publishes weekly lectionary-based worship and learning resources online and in two magazines.
 FIND OUT MORE.